-We have audited the Remuneration Report included on pages 8 to 10 of the directors' report for the year ended 30 June 2022.
+We have audited the Remuneration Report included on pages 8 to 11 of the directors' report for the year ended 30 June 2023.

-In our opinion the remuneration report of Aeeris Limited for the year ended 30 June 2022, complies with section 300A of the Corporations Act 2001.
+In our opinion the remuneration report of Aeeris Limited and controlled entities for the year ended 30 June 2023, complies with section 300A of the Corporations Act 2001.